haxsaw/hikaru/docs/hikaru-base.rst

 The HikaruBase class
 ********************

-All hikaru model objects are based on the HikaruBase class, and the model objects only add data; there are no additional behaviours.
-All operations that you can do on hikaru objects are defined on the HikaruBase class.
+All Hikaru model objects are based on the HikaruBase class, and the model objects only add data; there are no additional behaviours.
+All operations that you can do on Hikaru objects are defined on the HikaruBase class.

 Full documentation for the class can be found in the :ref:`Reference` section, but some of the